- Brand name

 You may notice that you feel dizzy, tired or unsteady in the first few weeks of treatment with LAMIDUS tablets.
 During this period, you may also notice that you have slight problems with your vision.
 As your reactions may be slower during this period, you should not operate any machinery or appliances and you should not drive a car.
 If any of these effects do not go away or are troublesome, you should see your doctor.

 Tell your doctor immediately if you have any suicidal thoughts or mood changes

 Persons taking antiepileptic medicines, including lamotrigine, may be more likely to think about killing themselves or actually doing so.

 If you or someone you know demonstrate any of the following warning signs of suicide-related behaviour while taking LAMIDUS, contact a healthcare provider immediately, or even go to the nearest hospital for treatment:

 - thoughts or talk of death or suicide, or self-harm or harm to others

 - increase in aggressive behaviour, irritability or agitation

 If you develop any skin rash (e.g. spots or hives) during LAMIDUS treatment, contact your doctor immediately.
-There are reports of skin rash associated with LAMIDUS treatment.
-Some of these may be serious and cause severe illness.

 If you have any questions about taking LAMIDUS tablets, ask your doctor or pharmacist.